amithazan1/Arkanoid/README.md

 Features
 Classic Arkanoid Gameplay: Control a paddle to bounce a ball and break blocks.
-Multiple Levels: The game features different levels with increasing difficulty.
+Multiple Levels: The game features 4 different levels with increasing difficulty.
 Graphics and Animation: Smooth game animations and visuals.
 Keyboard Controls: Use the keyboard to control the paddle and interact with the game.
-Game Flow: Includes a simple game flow that handles level progression and game over states.
+Game Flow: Includes a simple game flow that handles level progression, pause and game over states.

 Prerequisites
 Before running the game, make sure you have the following installed: